AlexFalappa/nb-springboot/README.md

 ## Changelog

+* __1.4__ (???
+2016): Work in Progress
+    * File templates ignored a per project custom license
+    * Reload action renamed to restart and shorcut changed to avoid conflict with new *Paste as Lines* command in editor multicaret

 * __1.3__ (October 2016): Devtools and request mappings
     * Upgrade to Spring Boot version 1.4.1
     * Action to trigger devtools reload (trough toolbar button or `Ctrl + Shift + L` keyboard shortcut)